International 5MHz Ham Radio 60 meters Band Information

 The

-Council also reviewed IARU Spectrum Requirements, and indicated that
+also reviewed IARU Spectrum Requirements, and

-"more information is needed regarding national arrangements for
+indicated that "more information is needed regarding

-allocations near 500 kHz and 5 MHz".
+national arrangements for allocations near 500 kHz and

-Although the IARU Administrative Council did not detail the exact band
+Although the IARU Administrative Council did not

-edges proposed, there have been other references in international
+detail the exact band edges proposed, there have been

 World Radiocommunication Conference